khimo/khimo.github.io/bli-guides/bli-faq.md

 _BeoLiving Intelligence_ comes by default with automatic firmware updates enabled,  you can choose to turn-off that option and check for firmware updates manually.
 Firmware updates are highly recommended in order to avoid malfunction or abnormal operation.

+### How to migrate from a BeoLink Gateway to a BeoLiving Intelligence?

+The _BeoLink Gateway_ configuration is fully compatible with the _BeoLiving Intelligence_.
+So it can be downloaded from the BLGW and then loaded into the BLI.

+### Does the BeoLiving Intelligence support Bang and Olufsen's MasterLink products?

+_BeoLiving Intelligence_ does not support MasterLink products directly, however they still can be used with the BLI by using BeoLink Converter.